-As an all girls' School, the School accepts applications from, and admits female pupils irrespective of their gender reassignment, race, disability, sexual orientation, pregnancy or maternity, religion or belief or special educational needs and will not discriminate on these grounds in the terms on which a place is offered, subject to the section entitled 'Procedure for dealing with prejudicial discrimination', below.
+The School also accepts applications from and admits pupils irrespective of their race, disability, sexual orientation, pregnancy or maternity, religion or belief or special educational needs.
+Itwill not discriminate on these grounds in the terms on which a place is offered, subject to the section entitled 'Procedure for dealing with prejudicial discrimination', below.
 The School will treat every application in a fair, open-minded way.